bkoehm/apacheds-embedded/README.md

-apacheds-embedded is an embedded LDAP Directory Server using ApacheDS 2.
+apacheds-embedded is an embedded LDAP Directory Server using [ApacheDS 2](http://directory.apache.org/apacheds/).
 It's primary purpose is for integration testing.
 As such, it starts up with a blank slate and cleans up upon shutdown.
 This can be disabled, so it's not limited to the testing use case.

 ## Usage: Initialization